 Child Neurology Community Conversations from the Voices of the Provider, Caregiver, and Advocate

 Each year, we host several educational webinars that address disease-specific issues from the provider, caregiver, and advocate perspectives to provide the child neurology community with a forum for bringing partners’ perspectives together.
 Pediatric neurologists provide clinical considerations related to the disease-specific issue, caregivers share their experiences and advice, and organizational advocates highlight current resources available to help support both clinicians and families.
+Join experts from the child neurology community for a 75-minute webinar, Let’s talk about Sudden Unexpected Death in Epilepsy (SUDEP): A Conversation with Parents and Doctors.

 Medical Cannabis in Epilepsy: Recorded on December 13, 2016